 Once the Initial Code has been mastered, children continue to practice all key skills whilst learning the Extended Code which explores key concepts 2, 3 and 4.

-Sounds Write sessions are taught each day to all children in Reception, Year 1 and Year 2.
+Sounds Write sessions are taught each day to all children in Reception, Key Stage 1 and for intervention in Key Stage 2.

 There is lots of information and some useful video clips for parents at:

 Phonics Screening Check

 The phonics screening check is an assessment to confirm whether individual children have learnt phonic decoding to an appropriate standard.